umarsheikh/coding_challenge/README.md

 Please try not to spend more than 4 hours on this exercise.
 We are not looking for a perfect solution, but rather a demonstration of your ability to work with the technologies, and your approach to resolving each item.

-> **IMPORTANT!** 🔥
->
-> Please do not fork this repository.
-Instead, clone it to your local machine and push your changes to a new **_PRIVATE_** repository in your own GitHub account.
-This will allow us to review your work in isolation.

 ### Bug: React console warning